maranton/is/Part-1.-Equipment.md

-Here is a list of all the equipment that we'll be using in this workshop with some links.
+Here is a list of all the equipment that we'll be using in this workshop with links to where you can purchase each piece.
+The LCD + cables are optional if you already have a display that you want to use.
+The keyboard+mouse is also optional if you already have one to use.

 - **CanaKit Raspberry Pi 2 Ultimate Starter Kit ($85)**
     ([http://www.amazon.com/CanaKit-Raspberry-Ultimate-Starter-Components/dp/B00G1PNG54)).
 This workshop will utilize the following parts from this kit: